joba-1/Corona_Model/README.md

 COMMAND

 For comparative simulations, the same initialized world has to be used for the initial simulations.
 If non-pharmaceutical interventions shall be testet, the simulation has to be split into consecutive runs.
 The first simulation, simulation1, (using the modeled world as input and starting at time T=0) is run until the time point the intervention starts.
-For the consecutive simulation, the intervention has to be defined, e.g. for 'close all locations' (to represent a full lockdown) the location closure has to be incorporated by the following loop: for loc in simulation1.locations:
+For the consecutive simulation, the intervention has to be defined, e.g. for 'close all locations' (to represent a full lockdown) the location closure has to be incorporated by the following loop:

+for loc in simulation1.locations:
     loc.close()

 The second simulation, simulation2, (using simulation1 as input and starting at T=finalTime of simulation1) sebsequently is run until the end time of the tested intervention.
-For the third simulation, simulation3, (using simulation2 as input and starting at T=finalTime of simulation2) the closure of locations has to be reset: for loc in simulation2. locations:
+For the third simulation, simulation3, (using simulation2 as input and starting at T=finalTime of simulation2) the closure of locations has to be reset:

+for loc in simulation2. locations:
     loc.reset()

 An example for comparative simulations (close all, reopen all) is already shown in cells XXX.
-See the RUN_CoronaABM.ipynb for the most recent visualization options.
+See the  for the most recent visualization options.

-More options are currently continuously added on a daily basis.
-Please contact us (coronaModel@hu-berlin.de), if the notebook is not working or if the information is oudated.
+More options are currently continuously added.
+Please contact us (bjoern.goldenbogen.1@hu-berlin.de), if the notebook is not working or if the information is oudated.

-## Demo jupyter notebook
-For personal demo purposes we provide a jupyter notebook for single runs (i.e. running one simulation on a personal desktop computer but not running each simulation 100 times in parallel on a high end memory server) which contains the following cells:
-1. importing required libraries
-2. running the baseline scenario for Gangelt (reduced population, using input file FILE)
-3. running the different vaccination scenarios for Gangelt (reduced population, using input file FILE)

-For parallel computing on high end memory servers, we provide another script, NAME.
-Minimum requirements for running this script are IVO, PLEASE ADD SERVER INFO HERE.

 ## Expected run time
 Simulating Gangelt (entire population, using FILE) takes about 30 minutes on a normal desktop computer.
 For Demo purpose the reduced Gangelt (using FILE) can be used, which takes about 10 minutes on a normal desktop computer.